Tell 'Em Steve-Dave!: Frequent guests

 "Sunday" Jeff - Sunday Jeff's first appearance was on TESD 6 "The Courtship of Sunday Jeff" in which they detailed Walt befriending and hiring him to work at the stash.
 Sunday Jeff works at the stash on Sundays, hence his name.
 He is also known for telling long drawn out at times nonsensical stories, raunchy rap lyrics, destroying a mini golf course that may not have been a mini golf course and for being the host of "The All New Sunday Jeff Show" on TESD Patreon.

-Git ’Em Steve Dave - Gitem (whose real name is John Davidson) was introduced to the show in episode 68 "Shower Power", by mention only, and made his first appearance in episode 72 "Making Hay II: The Final Exit".
+Git ’Em Steve Dave - Gitem (whose real name is John) was introduced to the show in episode 68 "Shower Power", by mention only, and made his first appearance in episode 72 "Making Hay II: The Final Exit".
 Gitem began working at the stash in 2016 and started to help Walt Flanagan to create games for the podcast.
 His most famous episodes include one where he "marries" a fan on the air in Episode 300 "Gitem to the Chapel".

 Ming Chen - Ming first guested on episodes 8 and 9 of TESD: "Party in the USA I and II", recursively.
 Ming early on upset Walt and in an act of revenge Walt created a listener contest called the "Not So Superbowl", in which Ming was made to judge dozens of listener submitted pictures of feces covered toilet bowls.
 This was revealed on episode 25.
 Ming was also part of Walt's infamous episode 33.5 "Walt Goes Postal", in which Walt details an issue with the local post office and Ming takes the postal worker's side.

 Mike Zapcic - 1/4 of the comic book men, Mike also first appeared in episode 8 "Party in the USA I".
 He made it to the finals of the Blue Juice Comics One True Three Invitational against his podcast partner Ming Chen.